mrenyard/RAMP/www/assets/func/docs/intro.md

   </body>
 </html>
 ```
-Optionally if chosing to place in a diferent location
+Optionally if choosing to place in a different location
-within your sites root directory you may have to include
+within your site's root directory you may have to include
 a new value for 'modsPath' before the first use of
 FUNC.init.